vicwomg/pikaraoke/README.md

 Totally not expected, but folks have asked... so if you want to support this project with a little monetary tip, I wont stop ya!
 Much appreciated https://www.paypal.me/paniquejazz

+## What's new (September 2020)

+- VLC support!
+Use either VLC or omxplayer (default) on raspberry pi
+- Thanks to VLC, we now have cross platform support!
+Linux and OSX for now.
+- python3 support! python 2.7 will still work for now, but it has gone the way of Latin.
+This may become required in a near future revision.
+- basic hotkeys: "esc" exits app. "f" toggles fullscreen.
+This became necessary when working with windowed OS's

 ## Features

-*  Web interface for multiple users to queue tracks
+- Web interface for multiple users to queue tracks
-*  Searching song library via autocomplete
+- Searching song library via autocomplete
-*  Adding new tracks from Youtube
+- Adding new tracks from Youtube
-*  Offline storage of video files
+- Offline storage of video files
-*  Pause/Skip/Restart and volume control
+- Pause/Skip/Restart and volume control
-*  Now playing and Up Next display
+- Now playing and Up Next display
-*  Basic editing of downloaded file names
+- Basic editing of downloaded file names
-*  Queue editing
+- Queue editing

 ## Screenshots